farmera/sare_grant/study_results_drones.md

 ![](img/2017-04-25_001_3_GNDVI.png)
 ###### Figure 6.
 CIR composite image, NDVI versus GNDVI index in an early sugar cane crop.

-In __Figure 6__ three images are displayed: a CIR composite of a single section (taken on April 25, 2017) followed by two index images processed from the same section for NDVI and GNDVI.
+In __Figure 6__ three images from early in the season are displayed: on top is a CIR composite of a single section (taken on April 25, 2017) followed by two index images below processed from the same section for NDVI and GNDVI.
 The color bars to the right represent index values on a scale of 0 to 1.
 The mean 'soil-corrected' index value for each section was __0.46__ for NDVI and __0.4__ for GNDVI.
 These values were generated for all sections, for all treatments, and used in the final regression analysis.
 Our approach was to average a cumulative 'index signal' for each section and then compare this with the final sucrose yield for that section following harvest.

 ![](img/2017-07-28_021_3_CIR.png)
 ![](img/2017-07-28_021_3_NDVI.png)